 Seneffe Science Park

-A life sciences incubator on the Brussels-Woluwe UCL campus
+A life sciences incubator on the Brussels-Woluwe UCLouvain campus

-At UCL Brussels-Woluwe, the new Brussels Life Science Incubator (BLSI), created with Brussels Region financial support, hosts some 40 specialised companies.
+At UCLouvain Brussels-Woluwe, the new Brussels Life Science Incubator (BLSI), created with Brussels Region financial support, hosts some 40 specialised companies.